-These balsamic mushrooms will steal the show when you serve them alongside your steak dinner or your creamy risotto.
+This Balsamic Mushroom Salad Recipe will steal the show when served alongside your steak dinner or your creamy risotto.
 Sautéed in syrupy balsamic, rosemary and garlic then added to rocket (arugula) they will take you on a trip to mushroom heaven.

 The meaty mushrooms in this salad make it a meal in itself but this salad can also be a great side to serve at a barbecue.
 Serve it with a great steak, a beautiful prime rib roast or a herby roast chicken.
 For a vegetarian option, this salad is great to stir through some pasta or through a basic risotto.